Competitive Comparison

 Synack 5 – Under 10% of applicants accepted to the SRT, with government-grade background checks and individual NDAs — a known, accountable team.

-Bugcrowd 3 – A ~500,000-researcher open crowd offers breadth, but vetting is lighter and accountability is harder to guarantee for sensitive environments.
+Bugcrowd 3 – A large open crowd offers breadth, but vetting is lighter and accountability is harder to guarantee for sensitive environments.

 Edge: +2

-Synack 5 – Sara runs a GA 5-step autonomous offensive pipeline across web and external hosts, trained on 13+ years of proprietary engagement data, with 28 patents.
+Synack 5 – Sara runs a GA 5-step autonomous offensive pipeline across web and external hosts, trained on 13+ years of proprietary engagement data; 28 patents.

-Bugcrowd 2 – Mayhem is a best-in-class API/code fuzzer - not a multi-surface autonomous pipeline - and its platform integration is still early-stage.
+Bugcrowd 2 – Mayhem is a dedicated API/code fuzzer — not a multi-surface autonomous pipeline — and its platform integration is early-stage.

 Edge: +3